 • When you work with an affiliate or brand, be sure to educate yourself about their terms and conditions of disclosure.

-When I first started implementing affiliate marketing on my blog, I added affiliate links randomly with no purpose.
+When I first started implementing affiliate marketing, I added affiliate links randomly with no purpose.

 Like, hey… I’m writing about winter hiking… this is a picture of me… oh and here’s a link to buy this product if you’re interested!